jamesallan626/wandb-cicd/README.md

 # wandb-cicd

-We explore the CI/CD space for ML by stqrting with a review of GitHub Actions (traditional s/w development) and then explore Weights and Biases (a light weight MLOps solution)
+We explore the CI/CD space for ML by stqrting with a review of GitHub Actions (traditional s/w development).

+Contents:
+1. trigger.yaml
+2. ci.yaml
+3. secrets.yaml